feature-hub/feature-hub/README.md

 # Feature Hub

-An opinionated JavaScript library that implements the [Micro Frontends](https://micro-frontends.org) approach for building modern web apps with multiple teams using different technologies.
+The Feature Hub is an opinionated JavaScript library that implements the [Micro Frontends](https://micro-frontends.org) approach for building modern web apps with multiple teams using different technologies.